For 40-years the Kalamazoo Children’s Chorus has been providing outstanding choral music to our community.

 “At the time, there was not a choral program in Kalamazoo public schools that was meeting the needs of the kids who really wanted to explore challenging choral repertoire,” Artistic Director Fred Sang explained to the Kalamazoo Gazette in 2011.

-- Preparatory – Entry level choir for 3rd and 4th grades.
-This is a tuition-based choir rehearsing on the Milwood Campus.
-Tuition for the Preparatory Choir in 2018-2019 is $425.
+- Preparatory & Treble Choir – Entry level choir for 3rd and 6th grades.
+This is a tuition-based choir rehearsing on the PCHUM Campus.
+Tuition for the Preparatory Choir in 2021-2022 is $425.

-- Bella Voce – 6th through 9th grade advanced music in three parts and in foreign languages.
-This is a tuition-based choir rehearsing on the Milwood Campus.
-Tuition for Bella Voce is $475 for the 2018-2019 Concert Season.
+- Bella Voce & Touring Choir – 6th through 12th grade advanced music in three-four parts and in foreign languages.
+This is a tuition-based choir rehearsing on the PCHUM Campus.
+Tuition for Bella Voce is $425 for the 2021-2022 Concert Season.

 - Coro de Niños – is a free, after-school Spanish immersion choir for singers in grades 3-5 at El Sol Elementary School in Kalamazoo.
-This choir was formed in January 2017 and is the newest member of the KCC family of choirs.
+This choir was formed in January 2017.
+Due to KCC’s limitations from the COVID-19 pandemic, this choir is currently on hold.

 Each year about 150 children, ages 8 to 18, learn and perform in an atmosphere of artistic excellence, and by so doing, enrich the artistic life of our community.